ethanbdrd/AlgorithmsBook/README.md

 ```

 ## Usage
+This repository consists of three main files:
+- **userChoice.py**: Contains functions for user input selection, such as choosing the number of random integers they want to generate.
+- **algos.py**: Implements various well-known algorithms.
+- **main.py**: Manages the execution of algorithms and provides a user interface.

 Simply navigate through the repository and explore the different algorithm implementations.
 Each algorithm will include:
 - A Python script with the implementation
 - Explanations and comments within the code